yahoo/fluxible/docs/community/reference-applications.md

 ## Open Source

-- [Contactor](https://github.com/localnerve/flux-react-example) ([live link](http://flux-react-example.herokuapp.com)) is a data-driven Fluxible demo application.
+- [Contactor](https://github.com/localnerve/flux-react-example) is a data-driven Fluxible demo application.
 Uses [Fetchr](https://github.com/yahoo/fetchr), AMQP, and Github as a simple data service.
 Another possible useful source of inspiration for solving problems encountered while developing an isomorphic application.
-- [Dockunit.io](https://github.com/tlovett1/dockunit-platform/) ([live link](http://dockunit.io)) is a containerized continuous integration testing service for running [Dockunit](https://github.com/tlovett1/dockunit) test suites hosted on Github.
+- [Dockunit.io](https://github.com/tlovett1/dockunit-platform/) is a containerized continuous integration testing service for running [Dockunit](https://github.com/tlovett1/dockunit) test suites hosted on Github.
 Built on Fluxible and Docker.
 It is 100% open source.
 - [Flux Examples](https://github.com/yahoo/fluxible/blob/master/examples) contains various Flux examples built with Fluxible.
 - [Fluxible.io](https://github.com/yahoo/fluxible/blob/master/site) is this website!
 Showcases data fetching, routing, analytics, search and more.
-- [isomorphic500](https://github.com/gpbl/isomorphic500) ([live link](https://isomorphic500.herokuapp.com/)) is a Fluxible demo application showing photos from 500px.
+- [isomorphic500](https://github.com/gpbl/isomorphic500) is a Fluxible demo application showing photos from 500px.
 It uses the official Fluxible plugins, supports multiple language and includes a full-stack development environment.
 Useful as a source of inspiration to solve some common cases encountered while developing an isomorphic application.
-- [quad-blog](https://github.com/cesarandreu/quad-blog/) ([live link](https://blog.cesarandreu.com/)) is a blog written with Fluxible.
+- [quad-blog](https://github.com/cesarandreu/quad-blog/) is a blog written with Fluxible.
 Another possible useful source of inspiration for solving problems encountered while developing an isomorphic application.
 - [SlideWiki Platform](https://github.com/slidewiki/slidewiki-platform) is an OpenCourseWare authoring platform.

 ## Closed Source